nomeata/incredible/CORE-API.md

 Core-API
 =======

-This file summaries the signature of the logical core, as exported from Haskell to the JavaScript world:
+This file summarises the signature of the logical core, as exported from Haskell to the JavaScript world:

 ```haskell
 type Key k = Tagged k String